kjain1810/cnihack/Mallocators_Submission/README.md

 # Instructions to run the code

 All of the test data files (district and lab data) need to be be present in this folder.
+The outpus produced by MIP (using PythonMIP library's CBC solver) is present in the 'MIP 10mins Output' folder.

 ## Instructions to run MIP solution